 These are the most English-speaking of the 13 provinces and territories, with between 70% and 90% of their populations being native speakers.
 English is the only official language of the provinces, though French communications are allowed, and many residents do speak the language.

 Northwest Territories and Nunavut

-Northwest Territories and Nunavut are the most northernly of the Canadian 3 territories and between them they have 11 official languages.
+Northwest Territories and Nunavut are the most northerly of the 3 Canadian territories and between them, they have 11 official languages.
 In addition to English and French, the languages include Chipewyan, Cree, Gwich’in, Inuinnaqtun, Inuktitut, Inuvialuktun, North Slavey, South Slavey, and Tłįchǫ.

-However, although residents have the right to use them in territorial court, access to services in the languages are limited to institutions and circumstances where there is significant demand for them.
+However, although residents have the right to use them in territorial court, access to services in the languages are limited to institutions and circumstances where there is significant demand.
 English is used as the lingua franca.

 Although you may not need to translate your business content into these languages, it is helpful to know of their existence and usage in order to understand your potential client base.